Bobby Steggert: Career

-In March 2016 Steggert starred Off-Broadway in the title role of Adam, in Anna Zeigler’s Boy at the Clurman Theatre.
+In March 2016 Steggert starred Off-Broadway in the title role of Adam, in Anna Zeigler's Boy at the Clurman Theatre.

 Around 2016, Steggert "completely turned my back on an acting career that I had spent twenty years building."
-He earned a Master’s in Social Work from Columbia University and trained as a therapist at the Institute of Contemporary Psychotherapy in their Gender and Sexuality Program.
+He earned a Master's in Social Work from Columbia University and trained as a therapist at the Institute of Contemporary Psychotherapy in their Gender and Sexuality Program.
 In an announcement of his retirement from acting, he stated, "if I ever return to acting, it will be with this knowledge (and I hope it reminds you of your own possibilities) — that the work does not stop when unemployed — that you are an artist every day, if you so choose — that art is an obligation, and that it must be lived, not simply offered to those who have paid the price of admission."

+Steggert returned from his acting break in 2024 when he was cast to play painter John Singer Sargent in the third season of HBO's series The Gilded Age (2022-).